+Name of component

+Cost Cost Benefit Analysis Component

+Fun Functionality Rationale

-Nam Name of component Cost Cost Benefit Analysis Component Fun ctionality Rationale Associated Use Cases tool for possible costs and benefits of their projects in order to decide on the Users of the IEPT toolkit will need to have a clear overview of the possible costs and benefits of their projects in order to decide on their realization.
+Provide an online tool for conducting cost- benefit analysis.
+Users of the IEPT toolkit will need to have a clear overview of the possible costs and benefits of their projects in order to decide on their realization.
 The CBA component will conduct this analysis and give helpful insights to the investors.
+UC 9

-UC 9 id Non-Funct ional Requirements Priority 11 Is user friend lly.
-Medium 12 Stores data i n a secure and tamperproof manner.
-High 13 3 Is secure from cyber-attacks.
+id d Non-Functional Requirements Priority

+11 11 Is user friendly.
+Medium

+12 Stores data in n a secure and tamperproof manner.
+High

+13 Is secure from cyber-attacks.
 High 14 Is updated with the newest environmental and financial data.
-Medium Medium 15 Can be scaled downwards and upwards for more and different types of assets.
+Medium 15 Can be scaled downwards and upwards for more and different types of assets.
 High